inno-devops-labs/S25-core-course-labs/app_python/PYTHON.md

 - **Code Readability:** Good function names and code structure.
 - **Modular Design:** Using FastAPI and template rendering makes the project scalable.

-## Testing & Code Quality

-- The application was tested by refreshing the browser to confirm that the time updates correctly.
+## Python Unit Tests

+### Best Practices

+- Naming of the tests describe the intent of the test clearly
+- Testing only one concern with each testing fucntion
+- Using the AAA pattern (Arange, Act, Assert)

+### Unit Test Overview

+The function `get_moscow_time()` is tested to verify:

+- Correct dictionary structure.
+- Valid time values.